barnacle

 Scale is logarithmic (each tick is 10× rarer).
 Source: FrequencyWords open word-frequency list.

 Our generated misspelling index lists 12 likely wrong-spelling variants for barnacle, with forms such as "abrnacle", "banracle", and "barancle".
 Each variant is a distinct typo pattern an edit-distance generator flags, typically a doubled-consonant error, a silent-letter drop, or a vowel substitution.
-It is not paired with a close-neighbour confusable in our dataset, which tends to mean the word is visually distinctive enough to stand on its own.
+This headword has no recorded confusable partner, a sign it's visually distinctive enough not to be mixed up with another word.

 Etymologically, the entry records: Uncertain, with long-debated origin.
-From Middle English barnakille, from earlier bernake, bernekke, most likely from Old Northern French bernaque (“barnacle”) (compare French barnache), probably from Medieval Latin barneca (“limpet”), probably from Gaulish… Root origin matters for spelling because borrowed morphemes (Greek, Latin, Old French, Old English) carry their source-language orthographic conventions into modern English, which is why historical etymology is often the cleanest predictor of whether a cluster like "-ough", "-eau", or "-tion" will appear.
-For readers arriving here from a spelling check, the authoritative guidance is: the correct English form is barnacle, spelled B-A-R-N-A-C-L-E, and any other sequence of those letters, regardless of how natural it feels, is a misspelling in standard orthography.
+From Middle English barnakille, from earlier bernake, bernekke, most likely from Old Northern French bernaque (“barnacle”) (compare French barnache), probably from Medieval Latin barneca (“limpet”), probably from Gaulish… The correct English form is barnacle, spelled B-A-R-N-A-C-L-E.

 Definition